-On June 13, 2019, the Massachusetts Board of Registration in Nursing ("BORN") withdrew the approval status of the College's Nursing Program accreditation, as a result the College had discontinued its nursing program an determined to refund the select costs incurred by nursing program students who were not eligible to graduate at the conclusion of the Spring 2019 semester.
-As of June 30, 2019, management has recognized a liability of \$179,000, which they believe materially represents the potential payable to students relating to these matters.
+On June 13, 2019, the Massachusetts Board of Registration in Nursing ("BORN") withdrew the approval status of the College's Nursing Program accreditation.
+As a result, the College had discontinued its Nursing Program and determined it necessary to refund the select costs incurred by Nursing Program students who were not eligible to graduate at the conclusion of the Spring 2019 semester.
+Liability representing these unpaid refunds totaled \$0 and \$179,000 as of June 30, 2020 and 2019, respectively.